-The Board's role in the Corporation's risk oversight process consists of receiving regular reports from Rand's senior management on areas of material risk to the Corporation, including operational, financial, legal and regulatory, and strategic and reputational risks.
-The full Board of Directors (or the appropriate Committee in the case of risks that are under the purview of a particular Committee) reviews these reports from the Corporation to understand and provide input on management of these risks.
+The Board's role in the Corporation's risk oversight process consists of receiving regular reports from Rand's senior management on areas of material risk to the Corporation, including portfolio valuation, operational, financial, legal, regulatory and compliance, strategic and reputational risks.
+The full Board of Directors (or the appropriate committee in the case of risks that are under the purview of a particular committee) reviews these reports from management to understand and provide input on the management of these risks.